Chapter 1 Week 1

 OK, here’s your answer:

-So is this the same as you thought?
+So, is this the same as you thought?
 If yes, nice work!

 If you did not get this right, was that because you also selected the day and the hour variables?
-If it was, then that is perfect, because that is what we were secretly hoping you would do!
+If it was, then that is perfect because that is what we were secretly hoping you would do!
 But that’s not quite correct.

 1.11.2 Activity 6: Levels of measurement pt.
 2

 So, now you know that hour in the day and day in the month are ordinal variables.
 There are many more, such as attitudes towards something (‘Strongly agree’, ‘agree’, ‘neutral’, ‘disagree’, ‘strongly disagree’) or worry about crime as measured in the CSEW (‘Very worried’, ‘fairly worried’, ‘not very worried’, ‘not at all worried’).
-There is also one more ordinal variable in our Twitter data set - can you find the other ordinal variables in your tweets data?
+There is also one more ordinal variable in our Twitter data set - can you find the other ordinal variables in your tweet dataset?
 Again, take some time to think about this.

 …ready?